bahrus/re-src/README.md

 <iframe name="myIFrame"></iframe>
 ```

-**NB:**  The syntax above for the url, in particular the :~: delimiter, was chosen to piggy-back on [standards proposals](https://github.com/slightlyoff/history_api#ui-state-fragments).
-However, because the implementation of the fragment proposal is in the early stages, it appears that there's no way to read the hash value programmatically when that delimiter is used.
+**NB:**  The syntax above for the url, in particular the :-: delimiter, is a temporary(?) fallback, inspired by the  [fragments standards proposals](https://github.com/slightlyoff/history_api#ui-state-fragments).
+However, because the implementation of the fragment proposal is in the early stages, it appears that there's no way to read the hash value programmatically when the specified delimiter is used ( :~: ).
 So for now we will use :-: instead:

 https://mydomain.com/contextPath/myResource#:-:re-src=myIFrame:a.html

+Hopefully soon there will be an api that allows reading fragment directives.

 nav needs to confirm it has a hyperlink child with target=myIframe and href=a.html